-- Three parking lots with shuttles every 10 minutes.
-The first 2 hours have no charge.
+Three parking lots with shuttles to the terminals every 10-15 minutes.
+The first 30 min. have no charge.

 Disabled facilities at London Heathrow Airport include:

-Help points at Heathrow Airport area located in the car parks, terminal forecourts within the terminals themselves at baggage reclaim.
+Help points at Heathrow Airport area located in the car parks, terminal forecourts, within the terminals themselves at the baggage reclaim halls.
 These help points feature two telephones, one for calling a Skycap porter and the other for travellers requiring special assistance.

-Assigned spaces for weelchair passengers are within the male and female toilets.
-There are also unisex wheelchair accessible toilet facilities located throughout the airport.
+Assigned spaces for wheelchair passengers within the male and female toilets.
+There are also unisex accessible toilet facilities throughout the airport.

-Each terminal at London Heathrow Airport has allocated special assistance areas before and after security of each terminal.
-All of them are equipped with Induction loops.
+Each terminal at the airport has allocated special assistance areas before and after the security control.
+All of them are equipped with induction loops.

-In Short Stay parking there is blue/orange badge parking available, and close to these areas are help phones to call for assistance in getting to the terminal.
+In the short-stay parking area there is blue/orange badge parking available, and close to these areas are help phones to call for assistance.

-In business parking and Long Stay car parks, theses blue/orange badge parking spaces are located near to bus stops and admin offices.
+In the business and long-stay car parks, the blue/orange badge parking spaces are located near the bus stops and administration offices.